-The tests simulated chewing, swallowing the necklace and pulling by a baby.
+The tests simulated chewing, swallowing the necklace and pulling/tugging by a baby.

 As it consists of small parts that had shattered it was deemed unsuitable for babies as chewing it could cause it to shatter and be inhaled which presents a choking and inhalation risk.

 When you see the red circle warning with 0-3 on toys that is what it means.

 Any company calling these amber teething anklets or amber teething necklaces in their advertising or if they use babies in their marketing are actually in breach of regulations and they are not a UK regulated company who take safety seriously..
 Beware...

 All children on our advertising are over 3 years old as per regulations from trading standards and ASA (Advertising Standards Authority).